niklauspeter/news_highlight/README.md

 ### By Niklauspeter

 ##  Description
-This is a python web appliction that displays consumes a news api and displays an array of news sources feeds from around the world.
-On clicking a link on the news source, the user is redirected to another webpage where they are able to view other articles with regards to the news source in question .
+This is a python web appliction that consumes a news api(newsapi.org) and uses it to display an array of news feeds sourced from around the world.
+On clicking a link on the news source, the user is redirected to another webpage where they are able to view news articles with regards to the news source in question .

 ## User Stories
 These include the features that the application allows.
 The user is able to:
-* see a variety of news items sources globally
+* See a variety of news items sourced globally
-* click on a link that gives them access to the particular news article
+* Click on a link that gives them access to the particular news article
 * See a relevant Image, description as well as the time the news article was created.